ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 cop
 ===

+cop doesn't always disappear -> needs to remove it manually

 ##### ---

 * What is the brightest star visible from Earth? >> cop not removed! change what <-> is
-* Who is the president black and blue
+* Who is the president black and blue?
+* What is black and white?

 prep
 ====